 PEACE & QUIET

 Peace & Quiet was a temporary dialogue station where veterans and civilians—two wide ranging demographic groups, whose paths increasingly do not cross—could openly engage each other in conversation.
-Installed on the north end of Times Square starting Veteran's Day 2012, it was a tranquil place to meet, share stories, leave a note, shake hands—a veteran-civilian exchange, in person.
+Installed on the north end of Times Square starting Veteran's Day 2012, it was a tranquil place to meet, share stories, leave a note, or just shake hands.